Roboto3000/personae-dnd5e-python/README.md

 ### 1. Introduction

-**Personae RPG Library** is a python library used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
-Primarily, I've been using the module to develop a tool to randomly generate characters for my DnD games.
+This module is a generic set of tools for use for Dungeons & Dragons 5e characters.
+Originally, I developed the module to set up a basic framework for a GUI character editor and prior to this a CLI character editor.
+I've since started using it as a Python exercise, using it to become more competent with Python LOL.
+I've scrapped the GUI editor for the time being.

 It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC.